la2050/archive/_projects/2016/spring-street-parklets.md

   Jose Huizar’s Spring Street Redesign that will significantly improve traffic flow, relocate public transit stops, create protected bike lanes, and make DTLA overall more pedestrian, bike, and transit friendly.
+Please explain how you will define and measure success for your project.​: >- Success for this project means a better connected Downtown.
+It means more face-to-face interactions between community members, more individuals accessing their friends, family, and information through technology, and faster safer travel connections for pedestrians, bicyclists, and vehicles through Downtown.

+  • We will document and photograph special events happening at parklets.

+  - We will survey parklet users regarding the reasons and frequency of their parklet usage.

+  - We will survey locals on the “DTLA” Facebook group (over 14k resident members).

+  - We will track the number of unique users accessing the public wifi.

+  - We will work with CD14 and LADOT to compare traffic, public transportation ridership, and pedestrian safety data from before and after the Spring Street reconfiguration.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/spring-street-parklets/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3396502194741-team91.jpg
 organization_name: Historic Core BID